marketingmavens/Marketing-Mavens-CodeIgniter-Template/README.md

 --------------------------------

-    /index.php (Might not need to do anything here) Line 21 - 31 depending on the testing and development IPs
+    /index.php (Might not need to do anything here) Lines 21 - 31 depending on the testing and development IPs

     /application/config/config.php
-    Line 17 - 28 update base_url to be correct based on ENVIRONMENT
+    Lines 17 - 28 update base_url to be correct based on ENVIRONMENT

+    /application/config/database.php
+    Lines 51 - 67 update based on ENVIRONMENT settings

 If you have any questions contact me at dustin@marketingmavens.com